New York Giants 2020 Positional Review: Defensive Backs - Big Blue Interactive

 THE UNFORTUNATE INJURY

 The Giants placed Xavier McKinney on Injured Reserve in early September 2020 with a fractured left foot that required surgery.
 The team activated him off of IR in late November 2020.
 McKinney ended up playing in six games with four starts (19 percent of all defensive snaps).
-He finished the season with 25 tackles, one tackle for a loss, and one pass defense.
+He finished the season with 25 tackles, one tackle for a loss, one interception, and one pass defense.
 The Giants drafted McKinney in the 2nd round of the 2020 NFL Draft.
 The 6’0”, 201-pound McKinney is versatile performer, who is capable of playing multiple positions.
 He is a good athlete with fine instincts for the position, but he needs to become a more consistent tackler.
 Most of his rookie season was a wash due to his broken foot.

 IN-AND-OUT OF THE STARTING LINE-UP